-A. Open Audit Observations Resolution Process
+A. Open Item Resolution Process

-- 1. Upon completion of an audit engagement, the OIA shall enter all reported observations, recommendations/agreed management action plans, contact names, and target due dates into the Open Audit Observations Database. - 2.
-Management shall prepare and implement action plans to address their audit observations by the target due dates. - In the event agreed corrective action has not been completed by the established target date, an extension may be granted as per Section II, C, of this Policy.
-Management shall report any short-term remediation efforts to Internal Audit. - 4.
-Management shall submit the required documentation specified in Section II, A, of this Policy, to close an open audit observation. - 5.
+- Upon completion of an audit engagement, the OIA shall enter all reported observations, recommendations/agreed management action plans, contact names and target due dates into the Open Items Database. - 2.
+Management shall prepare and implement action plans to address their audit items by the target due dates. - 3.
+If agreed corrective action has not been completed by the established target date, an extension may be granted by Section II, C, of this Policy.
+Management shall report

+- any short-term remediation efforts to Internal Audit. - 4.
+Management shall submit the required documentation specified in Section II, A of this Policy to close an open item.
+For issues rated high/material weakness, OIA will perform a process walkthrough and possibly remediation testing. - 5.
 The OIA shall close items deemed to have met the required documentation and verification standards.